Chapter 4

 ray acceleration mechanisms could work in black hole jets.

-, in which conditions are created for the acceleration of
+in which conditions are created for the acceleration of particles

-particles even to the highest energies.
-Jets from the interior of
+even to the highest energies.
+Jets from the interior of rotating

-rotating accretion disks of black holes could thus be (in
+accretion disks of black holes could thus be (in addition to

 For the properties of cosmic radiation,